Proposed Revisions, Chapter 4605

 “Submitter” would mean a health care provider or laboratory that collects and submits clinical materials to the Minnesota Department of Health under this rule.

-- Add a new part that will allow the commissioner to modify clinical submission requirements if certain circumstances exist and the public’s health is not at risk.
+- Add a new part that will allow the commissioner to modify clinical submission requirements if certain circumstances exist and the public’s health is not at risk and one of the following circumstances occurs:

-- Evolving pathogen knowledge indicates that either the pathogen is no longer a concern or is of lesser concern than previously understood.
+- Evolving pathogen knowledge indicates that either the pathogen is no longer a concern or advances in diagnostic testing provide the necessary information to public health previously understood.

 - Current rules from the Office of Revisor of Statutes, State of Minnesota.